 Ultrasound equipment directs a narrow beam of high frequency sound waves into the area of interest.
-The sound waves may be transmitted through, reflected or absorbed by the tissues that they encounter.
+The sound waves may be transmitted through, reflected, or absorbed by the tissues that they encounter.

-The ultrasound waves that are reflected will return as "echoes" to the probe, and are converted into an image that is displayed on the monitor, giving a 2-dimensional "picture" of the tissues under examination.
+The ultrasound waves that are reflected will return as echoes to the probe and are converted into an image that is displayed on the monitor, giving a 2-dimensional "picture" of the tissues under examination.

 The technique is invaluable for the examination of internal organs and was first used in veterinary medicine for pregnancy diagnosis.
 However, the technique is also extremely useful in evaluating heart conditions and identifying changes in abdominal organs.
-Ultrasonography is very useful in the diagnosis of cysts and tumors.
+Ultrasonography is very useful in the identification of cysts and tumors.

 Does the technique have any drawbacks?